Presidency of Ulysses S. Grant: Judicial appointments

 Both men were railroad lawyers, and their appointment led to accusations that Grant intended them to overturn the case of Hepburn v.
 Griswold, which had been decided the same day they were nominated.
-That case, which was unpopular with business interests, held that the federal debt incurred before 1862 must be paid in gold, not greenbacks.
+In that case, which was unpopular with business interests, held that the federal debt incurred before 1862 must be paid in gold, not greenbacks.
 Nonetheless, both Strong and Bradley were confirmed, and the following year Hepburn was indeed reversed.

 Grant had the opportunity to fill two more seats during his second term.
-To fill the first vacancy he nominated:
+To fill the first vacancy, he nominated: